-Chromium is a trace mineral that helps the body utilize the fats and carbohydrates from the foods we eat.
+Chromium micronutrient is a trace mineral that helps the body utilize the fats and carbohydrates from the foods we eat.
 It also aids in the metabolism of insulin and the synthesis of cholesterol.
 Here we delve deeper into what Chromium does for our body and explore how we can avoid its deficiency.
 Read on!

-Why is Chromium Important for Us?
+Why is The Chromium Micronutrient Important for Us?

 Improves Brain Health

 Cognitive decline is an integral part of the ageing process.
 Chromium helps modulate certain aspects of brain function at the neurochemical level.
 This, in turn, leads to increased brain activity even as the brain ages.
 In addition, it promotes hypothalamic functions, which prevent the negative effects of ageing on the brain and its functions.
 Read how proteins affect brain health here!

 Supports Heart Health